friction2d/friction2d.github.io/_drafts/friction-100-rc1.md

 ### Linux

-The Linux port got several new enchancements (future-proofing) in this version.
+The Linux port got several new enhancements (future-proofing) in this version.

 * Flatpak support
 * XDG Portal support